Aryan-Dixit/Organic-Kart/O-Kart/README.md

 Running end-to-end tests.
 Run `ng e2e` to execute the end-to-end tests via [Protractor] Before running the tests make sure you are serving the app via `ng serve`.
-'end to end' test were not dev by me, it was imported.
+'end to end' test were not dev, it's automatically imported via Angular.